cw: violence, blades, persecution, body control, body horror

 She’s not sure what to call the feeling that bubbles in these spaces, pooling like black bone tar, but she knows the algorithms that loop in her Morassed Apocheir are the same ones that will loop until she either dies or the Recyclers stop hunting her.
 She knows the Recyclers will never stop hunting her.

 She knows she hates the loop, hates the way everything will happen the same way, on and on.
 It’s not that she loops.
 It’s bad enough to experience the same things, over and over again, differing in mere manifest.
 The symbols, the signs, the patterns are always the same.
-And then, she thinks, the infinite entropic balance, that will bring the same cells together, the same builders, the same consciousnesses, at some point, in the end.
+And then, she thinks, the infinite chaotic balance, that will bring the same cells together, the same builders, the same consciousnesses, at some point, in the end.

 It hurts enough to see this herself, but worse to know that it’s the same for everyone.
 It’s the same even for the Recyclers, the same and worse, because, she thinks, flesh and blood and bone makes them up.